NHGJem/tensorflow2-NetVLAD/README.md

 Goal of this project is to construct a NetVLAD model in Tensorflow 2 for end-to-end learning of deep image retrieval.
 Images are learnt as embeddings and then ranked according to shortest euclidean distance.

 ## Data
 The popular [Paris](http://www.robots.ox.ac.uk/~vgg/data/parisbuildings/) and [Oxford](http://www.robots.ox.ac.uk/~vgg/data/oxbuildings/) datsets for image retrieval were used.
 The provided ROI bounding boxes were not used.
+Additionally, groundtruth files for hard negative images (received from the Google Drive link in [Github Page](https://github.com/keshik6/deep-image-retrieval)) can be used for negative generation.

 Data was split into 80:20 for training and validation.